hrkfdn/ncspot/README.md

     * `d` deletes the currently selected playlist
 * Tracks and playlists can be played using `Return` and queued using `Space`
 * `s` will save or remove the currently selected track to your library
-* `o` will open a detail view for the selected item
+* `o` will open a detail view or context menu for the selected item
+* `Shift-o` will open a context menu for the currently playing track
 * `a` will open the album view for the selected item
 * `A` will open the artist view for the selected item
 * `Backspace` closes the current view